zeeshanalimughal/mern-car-selling-app/README.md

 # Application Configuration Guide

 This guide outlines the necessary steps and environment variables required to configure the application.
-These variables should be set in a `.env` file located in the root of your project directory.
+These variables should be set in a `.env` file located in the root of your server and client directory of the project.

 ## SCREENSHOTS
 ### Register Page